 - Warrants The value of warrants are likely to fluctuate more than the prices of the underlying securities.
 This is due to the effect of leverage within their structure so that a relatively small movement in the price of the underlying security typically results in a larger movement in the price of the warrant. - Futures and options The amount of initial margin relative to the value of a futures contract is small so transactions may be "leveraged" or "geared" in terms of market exposure.
 A relatively small market movement will therefore have a proportionately larger impact which may work for or against the investor.
-The selling ("writing" or "granting") of an option by the Company on behalf of a Fund generally entails considerably greater risk than purchasing options.
+The selling ("writing" or "granting") of an option by the Fund on behalf of a Sub-Fund generally entails considerably greater risk than purchasing options.
 Although the premium received by the seller is fixed, the seller may sustain a loss well in excess of that amount.
 The seller will be exposed to the risk of the purchaser exercising the option and the seller will be obliged either to settle the option in cash or to acquire or deliver the underlying investment.
-If the option is "covered" by the seller holding a corresponding position in the underlying investment or a future on another option, the risk may be reduced.

-CDS The price at which a CDS trades may differ from the price of the CDS's referenced security.
-In adverse market conditions, the basis (difference between the spread on bonds and the spread of CDS) can be significantly more volatile than the CDS's referenced securities.
+If the option is "covered" by the seller holding a corresponding position in the underlying investment or a future on another option, the risk may be reduced. - CDS The price at which a CDS trades may differ from the price of the CDS's referenced security.
+In adverse market conditions, the basis (difference between the spread on bonds and the spread of CDS) can be significantly more volatile than the CDS's referenced securities - CDX / iTraxx If the Sub-Fund is a protection seller on the CDX or iTraxx and there is a default on an underlying constituent, the Sub-Fund will be required to pay its proportionate share of the default payment.